co-map-v/co-map-v.github.io/README.md

    WHERE condition_concept_id = '37311061' --Disease caused by 2019-nCoV
    ```

-* If not using data formatted in the OMOP CDM, make sure to query your data with the result formatted the same as the data are in ~/comapv/data/data-1605136079581.csv and name your file 'data-1605136079581.csv' for ease of use to ensure you won't have to rename the file when it is referenced in analysis and/or testing.
+* If not using data formatted in the OMOP CDM, make sure to query your data with the result formatted the same (e.g. same columns and data types) as the data are in ~/comapv/data/data-1605136079581.csv and name your file 'data-1605136079581.csv' for ease of use to ensure you won't have to rename the file when it is referenced in analysis and/or testing.

 ### Cleaning your data:
 1. Make sure your data ('data-1605136079581.csv' and 'population2010.csv') are formatted the same as they are in this repository.